The monthly days of 1941:

 But it goes on again.
 After a few days the cold weather arrives at Moscow.
 The gratuitous mud freezes and solidifies.
 The German tanks and vehicles roll again.
 But this time not long.
 The Soviets get the General to the aid as 131 years ago, which in 1812 the invincible translucent Emperor Napoleon forced to retreat: the ‘General Winter’.

 The first as rescue against mud and mire welcomed cold is always grim.
-It locks of rifles, machine guns and submachine guns jammed.
+It locks of rifles, machine guns and sub machine guns jammed.
 The closures of the guns can not be moved.
 The oil in the tank engines is determined, the engine no longer starts.
 The radio links of the combat troops to their command headquarters are breaking – the amplifiers are frozen, the batteries burst in the cold.

 On 5 December, the big change comes in the decisive battle for Moscow.
 The thermometer shows 37 degrees below zero.
 A blizzard rages, which makes everybody blind, each signpost extinguishes.
-Field Marshal Fedor von Bock, the commander of Army Group Centre, which is located in a three hundred kilometer long semi-circle around Moscow, must notify the Führer’s headquarters that a further advance is impossible.
+Field Marshal Fedor von Bock, the commander of Army Group Center, which is located in a three hundred kilometer long semi-circle around Moscow, must notify the Führer’s headquarters that a further advance is impossible.

 The Chief of the Army, Field Marshal Walter von Brauchitsch, explains to Halder that he would resign.
 The next day, the first time the Red Army is attacking.